KSHO

+KSHO (920 AM, "KSHO 94.1 FM and 920 AM") is a commercial radio station licensed to Lebanon, Oregon, and serving the Mid–Willamette Valley.
+It airs a soft oldies and adult standards format and is owned by the Eads Broadcasting Corporation.
+It is part of the "America's Best Music" network from Westwood One.
+Core artists include The Beatles, Barbra Streisand, Frank Sinatra, Dionne Warwick, Neil Diamond, Stevie Wonder and The Carpenters.

+KSHO is powered at 1,000 watts using a directional antenna.
+Programming is also heard on 250-watt FM translator K231CY at 94.1 MHz in Lebanon.

 History

-The beginning
+KGAL

-This station began broadcasting in 1951 with 1,000 watts of power on 930 kHz as KGAL under the ownership of W. Gordon Allen's Linn County Broadcasting Company.
+The station signed on the air in 1951.
+It broadcast with 1,000 watts of power on 930 kHz.
+The original call sign was KGAL under the ownership of W. Gordon Allen's Linn County Broadcasting Company.
 Part of the Allen Stations Group, KGAL shifted frequencies to the current 920 kHz in 1954.

-On July 1, 1961, Allen sold KGAL to the Stadler Stations Group through their Radio Wonderland Willamette, Inc., subsidiary.
+On July 1, 1961, Allen sold KGAL to the Stadler Stations Group through its Radio Wonderland Willamette, Inc., subsidiary.
 Stadler held onto the station through the end of the 1960s.

 The fact that the station had a low dial position it was able to get a lot out of 1000 watts of power.
-It had to protect other stations on 920 in Spokane and Olympia, WA so going north you lost them just past Salem where Portland's KISN (910) splashed over.
-The signal was more than sufficient for them to cover the tri-cities of Albany, Lebanon, and Corvallis.
-The fact that they were directionalized west and south gave them almost a city-grade signal in Eugene and you could take them almost to the Oregon coast.

-The station called itself K-Gal with a downhome country format.
-The "K-Gal Rancho" along Highway 20 on the outskirts of Lebanon was a familiar local landmark.
+It had to protect other stations on 920 in Spokane and Olympia.
+The signal allowed it to cover the tri-cities of Albany, Lebanon, and Corvallis.
+The station called itself "K-Gal" and played a country music format.
+The studios were known as the "K-Gal Rancho" along Highway 20 on the outskirts of Lebanon, a familiar local landmark.